 GH2 – Gilead House Gemilut Hasadim Partnership

 Join Chizuk Amuno’s team supporting four asylum-seekers living at Gilead House at St. Mark’s on the Hill in Pikesville.
-To participate, contact either Margie Simon, or Jennie Rothschild.
+To participate, contact either Margie Simon, firstname.lastname@example.org, or Jennie Rothschild, email@example.com.

 Our Daily Bread

 Help serve breakfast one Sunday a month to hungry men, women, and children at this downtown Baltimore soup kitchen.
 Contact Wendy Davis, 410-358-5979 or firstname.lastname@example.org, or Jenny Baker, 410-602-9885 or email@example.com.

 If you have just one hour in your week, you can make a real difference in a child’s success in school and life.
 Reading Partners is a national organization with a presence in several Baltimore schools.
 To volunteer or for more information, contact Fran Glushakow Gould, firstname.lastname@example.org or 443-691-0133.